Snake Island is an island located somewhere in the proximity of South Africa whose population reads:

 Writer/director Wayne Crawford (of Headhunter…uh, “fame”?) co-stars as Jake Malloy, a tour guide who takes author Malcolm Page (William Katt, who will always be The Greatest American Hero to me) to Snake Island to do some research, but gets stranded along with several tourists once his boat breaks down.
 Eddie (Russel Savadier), who looks like a John Rhys-Davies stunt double, is a white South African who’s recently invested in a hunting lodge on the isle, ignoring the fact that the previous owners “mysteriously disappeared.”
 Seems the island has a bad reputation, especially among the local blacks (“It’s a bitch of a time keeping black staff,” he explains.).

 Righteous (Japan Mthembu), however, is one black man who throws caution to the wind, along with self-evidentiary dialogue like, “Snake Island not a good place.”
 He’s a God-fearing sidekick who sticks by Eddie’s side and expresses a disdain for snakes because they tempted Adam and Eve…a recipe for death if I’ve ever heard one.
-Fellow black victim Lisa (Dawn Matthews) is a tourist who shares a hatred for snakes, but lucky for us, she loves to get naked!
-During an impromptu party, she feels the need to disrobe as she shakes her groove thing, but our enjoyment is cut short when the camera pans to a snake DANCING TO THE BEAT.
+Fellow black victim Lisa (Dawn Matthews) is a receptionist at the lodge who shares a hatred for snakes, but she loves to get naked!
+During an impromptu party, she feels the need to disrobe as she shakes her groove thing…only to have the camera pan to a snake DANCING TO THE BEAT.

 Among other head-scratchers in the film is how one member of Eddie’s crew who’s killed by snakes ends up stowed away neatly in a closet, while another is covered up from head to toe with a blanket.
 Snakes can apparently cover up crime scenes!
 Ah, Wayne Crawford, you magnificent bastard.